kde-intro/jmeter-json-schema-assertion-plugin/README.md

 **v0.3**, _26 mar 2017_
   - [fixed] failure message in cases of the object flag usaging

+**v.0.4**, _14 jun 2017_
+  - [added] support of passing json schema by variable and string at the parameter 'FileName'

 ## Roadmap
 - [ ] Add schema generation (from/based on a response)
 - [ ] Integrate JSON & XML Scheme Assertions in one component (add radio-box / autodetection ? - protocol type switching)
-- [ ] Add support of variables / properties - pass json schema by variable (or/and properties)
+- [x] Add support of variables / properties - pass json schema by variable (or/and properties)

 ## Troubleshooting